-This means if you’re gearing up to start looking at home loans, you should probably be conscious of the things listed above, and of whether any of them might appear on your credit report as less than stellar.
-You’ll also want to make sure you’re looking at home loan products that offer you the best value possible – you can compare home loans to see if you can find the right options for you with Canstar.
+This means if you’re gearing up to start comparing home loans, you should be conscious of the things listed above, and whether any of them might appear on your credit report as less than stellar.
+You should also ensure you’re looking at home loan products that offer you the best value possible.
+And this is where Canstar can help:

-If you exercise financial diligence, after a few years of being smart with your money and making all repayments on time, your credit score may improve to a point where you could refinance your home loan with a more attractive interest rate.
+If you exercise financial diligence, after a few years of being smart with your money and making repayments on time, your credit score may improve to a point when you can refinance your home loan with a more attractive interest rate.

 My home loan application got denied – now what?

 This means your credit score may actually be lower after an application for a home loan is denied.
-You may want to consider taking at least a few months to work on your credit score, by exercising financial prudence and keeping your head down budgeting wise.
-While improving your credit score may be easier said than done, it’s not impossible by any means.
+In this instance, you may want to consider working on your credit score, by exercising financial prudence for a few months.
+While improving your credit score may be easier said than done, it’s not impossible.

 Could deferring my home loan or missing a repayment affect my credit score?

-If you weren’t in arrears when you were granted the deferral, your mortgage holiday will not negatively affect your credit rating.
-But during your holiday period your loan will still accrue interest, which in turn will then compound, so after the loan period has finished you’ll face a larger sum to pay off.
+If you apply for a home loan deferral, as long as you aren’t in arrears, your mortgage holiday should not negatively affect your credit rating.
+But remember, during your holiday period your loan will still accrue interest, which in turn will then compound.
+So after the loan period has finished, you’ll face a larger sum to pay off.

-The most important thing you need to do if you are in mortgage stress is to talk to your lender.
-If you tell your lender you are in financial hardship, which means you’re having trouble meeting your monthly repayments, they are obligated by law to assist you in setting up an affordable repayment plan.
+The most important thing to remember if you are in mortgage stress is to talk to your lender as soon as possible.
+If you tell your lender you’re in financial hardship and having trouble meeting your monthly repayments, they are obligated by law to assist you in setting up an affordable repayment plan.

 How can I improve my credit score?

-Improving your credit score is not something you can do overnight – but what you may be able to do in a short period of time is assess your current financial situation, and put together a plan to help guide you towards a better credit score.
+Improving your credit score is not something you can do overnight.
+But, in the short term, you can assess your financial situation and put together a plan to help guide you towards a better credit score.

 This plan could include: